 Chair Funded Anonymously

-The Brazilian-born conductor recently concluded his final season as Music Director of the New West Symphony Orchestra.
-During his four years with the Los Angeles-based orchestra, Lehninger was awarded the Helen M. Thompson Award for an Emerging Music Director in 2014 by the League of American Orchestras.
+The Brazilian-born conductor came to Grand Rapids following four years as Music Director of the New West Symphony in Los Angeles, during which he was awarded the 2014 Helen M. Thompson Award for Emerging Music Directors by the League of American Orchestras.

-Chosen by Kurt Masur, Lehninger in 2008 was awarded the First Felix Mendelssohn-Bartholdy Scholarship, sponsored by the American Friends of the Mendelssohn Foundation.
-He was Maestro Masur’s assistant with the Orchestre National de France during its residency at the Musikverein in Vienna as well as with the Gewandhaus Orchestra in Leipzig and the New York Philharmonic.
-In 2011, he participated in the Bruno Walter National Conductor Preview, organized by the League of American Orchestras, conducting the Louisiana Philharmonic Orchestra.
+Selected by Kurt Masur, Lehninger was awarded the first Felix Mendelssohn-Bartholdy Scholarship in 2008, sponsored by the American Friends of the Mendelssohn Foundation.
+He served as Maestro Masur’s assistant with the Orchestre National de France during its residency in Vienna as well as with the Gewandhaus Orchestra in Leipzig and with the New York Philharmonic.
+In 2011, he participated in the League of American Orchestra’s Bruno Walter National Conductor Preview.

 David Lockington | Music Director Laureate

-Internationally, he has conducted the China Broadcasting Symphony Orchestra in Beijing and Taiwan, led the English Chamber Orchestra on a tour in Asia, and appeared with the Orquesta Sinfonica del Principado de Asturias in Spain and the Northern Sinfonia in Great Britain.
+Internationally, Lockington has conducted the China Broadcasting Symphony Orchestra in Beijing and Taiwan, led the English Chamber Orchestra on a tour in Asia, and appeared with the Israel Chamber Orchestra and the Northern Sinfonia in Great Britain.

 Bob Bernhardt | Principal Pops Conductor